Elk River Railroad: History

 In the 1990s, the railroad seemed to have a very high promise of profitability.
 Bill Bright, the owner of the railroad, invested a considerable amount of money to rehabilitate over 100 miles of ex-B&O track, and 3 miles of ex-BC&G track to Class-II standards, with max speeds of 15 miles per hour.
 There was a steady stream of coal coming from a mining loadout on the old BC&G, and talk of potential expansion to other mines, other business shipped by rail, and connections to Conrail.
 Unfortunately, all of this changed in 1999, when the line's single source of traffic, the mine loadout in Avoca, ceased operations, due to the customer American Electric Power (AEP) deeming the quality of coal produced there to be "too poor", effectively destroying the line's only source of traffic.

-Today, there is certainly still potential for shipment of coal from Clay County, but there has been no talk of this since the shutdown in Avoca.
-If another source of traffic is found, trains would most likely run again, as the entire line is still under the ownership of ELKR and Bill Bright.
-Today, the only source of traffic for the ELKR is car repair and storage, in the small yard in Gassaway.
+Today, there is no potential for shipment of coal from Clay County since the shutdown in Avoca.
+If another source of traffic is found, trains would never run again.

-Currently, the railroad rosters secondhand "Geep" locomotives; GP10s, #1-2, GP8 #3, and GP9s #4-5, although, according to employees of the railroad, not every locomotive is operational.
-As of about 2020 Jim Smith is in charge of the Car Repair Crew in the Gassaway Rail Yard.
+Currently, the railroad rostered secondhand "Geep" locomotives; GP10s, #1-2, GP8 #3, and GP9s #4-5, although, according to employees of the railroad, not every locomotive was operational.
+As of about 2020, Jim Smith was in charge of the Car Repair Crew in the Gassaway Rail Yard.

 On November 14, 2020, the West Virginia Rail Authority filed with the Surface Transportation Board to acquire and operate 18 miles of former Buffalo Creek & Gauley trackage between Wilden and Dundon, West Virginia.
 The WVRA plans to operate the line as a Class III common carrier after December 14, 2020.
 The line suffered a significant washout in 2016, and has not seen a train since 1999.
 In December 2020, the ELKR began the process of ripping up the line south of Gassaway.